jessymilare/FlagSets.jl/README.md

 true
 ```

-The empty and the full set can be created with `typemin` and `typemax` (which is
+The empty and the full set can be created with `typemin` and `typemax`:
-consistent with these function definitions).
 ```julia
 julia> typemin(FontFlags1)
 FontFlags1([])